 Orange County Brain Injury Attorney

-A victim of a traumatic brain injury is not only presented with a tremendous physical challenge but a psychological one as well.
-As such, it is important that brain injury victims seek legal representation and consult with a lawyer that has experience with brain injuries in particular.
-The Orange County brain injury lawyers at Aitken * Aitken * Cohn have assisted countless brain injury clients to reach extremely successful results in their legal matters.
+A traumatic brain injury brings not only overwhelming physical challenges but also lasting psychological and emotional effects.
+It’s essential for victims to work with an attorney who understands the unique medical and legal complexities these cases involve The Orange County brain injury lawyers at Aitken * Aitken * Cohn have assisted countless brain injury clients to reach extremely successful results in their legal matters.

-Traumatic brain injury is sudden physical damage to the brain and is commonly known as the “The Silent Epidemic” as the brain’s injuries are unseen.
-The head forcefully hitting an object may cause the damage or by something passing through the skull and piercing the brain, like a gunshot wound or other penetrating head injury.
+Traumatic brain injury is sudden physical damage to the brain and is commonly known as “The Silent Epidemic” as the brain’s injuries are unseen.
+Damage may be caused by the head forcefully hitting an object or by something passing through the skull and piercing the brain, such as a gunshot wound or other penetrating head injury.
 The most common cause of traumatic brain injury is motor vehicle accidents.
 Other causes include falls, sports injuries, violent crimes, and birth injury.

 Brain injuries can happen in a variety of ways.
 Typically, they are caused by a blow to the head or some other traumatic injury to the head or to the body.
 The severity of brain injury depends on several factors, including the force of the initial impact and the nature of the injury itself.
 Some of the most common events that cause a traumatic brain injury include:

 - Vehicle accidents.
 Traffic accidents or another leading cause of traumatic brain injury.
-This can include vehicle versus vehicle accidents as well as incidents involving motorcycles, bicycles, in pedestrians.
+This can include vehicle versus vehicle accidents as well as incidents involving motorcycles, bicycles, or pedestrians.

 - Sports injuries.
-Traumatic brain injuries are regularly caused by sports and recreation activities.
-Many sports such as football, basketball, boxing, skateboarding, hockey, and other high-impact sports can lead to serious head injuries.
+Traumatic brain injuries are regularly caused by sports and recreational activities.
+Football, basketball, boxing, skateboarding, hockey, soccer, and other high-impact sports can lead to serious head injuries.
 Sports-related brain injuries are particularly common among younger adults and children.

 - Explosive incidents.
 Blasts from explosions are a common cause of traumatic brain injury in military personnel.

 - Violence.
-Incidents such as child abuse, domestic violence, other assaults, and gunshot wounds will likely cause traumatic brain injuries.
-Shaken baby syndrome is a leading cause of traumatic brain injury for infants and is caused by adults violently shaking an infant.
+Incidents such as child abuse, domestic violence, other assaults, and gunshot wounds can cause traumatic brain injuries.
+Shaken baby syndrome is a leading cause of traumatic brain injury for infants and can be caused by an adult violently shaking an infant.

-- Hemorrhage.
-This indicates an uncontrolled bleeding and can occur in the space around the brain.
-This could also include bleeding within the brain tissue itself.
+- Hemorrhage– Uncontrolled bleeding that occurs in the space around the brain and/or within the brain tissue itself.

-- Hematoma.
-This refers to the clotting of blood outside the brain vessels or within the brain.
-The clotting can build-up pressure inside the skull.
+- Hematoma– Clotting of blood outside the brain vessels or within the brain.
+The clotting can build up pressure inside the skull.

-- Concussion.
-A concussion is a mild traumatic brain injury and occurs when an impact is severe enough to jostle the brain back and forth in the skull.
+- Concussion-A mild traumatic brain injury (mTBI) that occurs when an impact is severe enough to jostle the brain back and forth in the skull.

-- Edema.
-This refers to swelling of the brain.
-This can be incredibly dangerous because the skull cannot stretch to accommodate any swelling, which can lead to dangerous pressure build-up inside school.
+- Edema– Swelling of the brain.
+This can be incredibly dangerous because the skull cannot stretch to accommodate any swelling, which can lead to dangerous pressure buildup inside the skull.

 Effects of Brain Injury

-Physical, behavioral or mental changes are dependent upon which areas of the brain are injured.
-Most often focal brain damage occurs, which is damage confined to just a small area of the brain.
+After a traumatic brain injury, the resulting physical, behavioral, and/or mental changes depend on which areas of the brain are injured.
+Most often, focal brain damage occurs, which is damage confined to just a small area of the brain.
 This point is usually where the head has hit an object.
-“Closed head” brain injuries oftentimes causes scattered brain injuries or damage to other areas of the brain.
-Diffuse damage is the result of an impact causing the brain to move back and forth against the skull.
-Frontal and temporal lobes, responsible for speech and language, are often the most affected because they sit in the areas of the skull that allows more room for the brain to shift and sustain an injury.
-Speech and language are therefore affected, as well as voice, swallowing, walking, balancing, and coordination difficulties and changes in the ability to smell and in memory and cognitive skills.
+“Closed head” brain injuries often cause scattered brain injuries or damage to other areas of the brain.
+Diffuse damage is the result of an impact that causes the brain to move back and forth against the skull.
+Frontal and temporal lobes, responsible for speech and language, are often the most affected because they sit in the areas of the skull that allow more room for the brain to shift and sustain an injury.
+Speech and language are therefore affected, as well as voice, sense of smell, swallowing, walking, balancing, and coordination, as well as changes in memory and cognitive skills.

 The effects of brain damage are generally greatest immediately following the injury.
-However, long-term problems are difficult to assess because some damage may be caused by contusion, bruising of the brain that is usually temporary.
+However, long-term problems are difficult to assess right away.
+Some damage may be caused by contusion, bruising of the brain that is usually temporary.
 Focal damage may result in long-term and permanent difficulties.
-Other areas of the brain can learn to take over the functions of the damaged areas over time and can improve the condition.
-When a traumatic brain injury occurs in a child they may progress better than an adult because their brain has a greater capability to be flexible.
+Over time, other areas of the brain can learn to take over the functions of the damaged areas, so in some cases, the condition may improve.
+When a traumatic brain injury occurs in a child, they may progress better than an adult because their brain has greater flexibility.

-The brain stem regulates basic arousal and regulatory functions, as well as being involved in attention and short-term memory.
-When a traumatic brain injury occurs and affects this area, disorientation, frustration and anger can result.
+The brain stem regulates basic arousal and regulatory functions, as well as attention and short-term memory.
+When a traumatic brain injury occurs and affects this area, disorientation, frustration, and anger can result.
 In moderate to severe injuries, swelling can cause pressure on the brainstem.
-Consciousness or wakefulness can be affected so a person may fall into a coma.
+Consciousness or wakefulness can be affected, so a person may fall into a coma.

-Higher up in the brain than the brain stem, is the limbic system, which helps regulate emotions.
+Higher up in the brain than the brain stem is the limbic system, which helps regulate emotions.
 The temporal lobes are connected to the limbic system and are involved in many different cognitive skills, including memory and language.
-Behavioral disorders have resulted from damage to the temporal lobes, or seizures in this area.
-Almost always, the frontal lobe is injured in traumatic brain injuries because it is so large in size and is located near the front of the cranium.
-The frontal lobe is considered the emotional and personality control center, as well as many cognitive functions.
+Behavioral disorders have resulted from damage to the temporal lobes or seizures in this area.
+Commonly, the frontal lobe is damaged in traumatic brain injuries because it is so large and located near the front of the cranium.
+The frontal lobe is considered the emotional and personality control center, as well as serving many cognitive functions.
 Damage to the frontal lobe can lead to decreased judgment and increased impulsivity.

-Traumatic brain injury can cause cognitive impairments, like trouble concentrating, trouble organizing thoughts and becoming easily confused or forgetful.
-Learning new information may be difficult and interpreting the actions of others will lead to social problems, like making inappropriate statements.
+Traumatic brain injury can cause cognitive impairments, like trouble concentrating and organizing thoughts, and becoming easily confused or forgetful.
+It may be difficult to learn or retain new information, or interpret the actions of others, which can lead to social problems, such as making inappropriate statements.
 Problem-solving, decision-making and planning could be difficult as well as judgment.

 “Chris and his staff are always willing to help.
 The communication throughout the process is very much appreciated!!”